Butyriboletus regius: Description

-Chemical tests can be used to help identify Butyriboletus regius in the field.
+Chemical tests can be used to help identify B. regius in the field.
 The cap cuticle will stain a pale purple color if FeSO4 is applied; this same test will turn the flesh grayish.

 Habitat and distribution

-Butyriboletus regius is an ectomycorrhizal species with a broad host range, and associates with oak and conifers, particularly fir.
-Fruit bodies grow singly, scattered about, or grouped together.
+Butyriboletus regius is an ectomycorrhizal species with a broad host range, associating with oak and conifers, especially fir.
+The fruit bodies grow singly, scattered, or grouped together.
 In North America, they usually appear from August to November, although they also appear between May and June.
 The North American distribution includes the Pacific Northwest states of California, Oregon, and Washington, where its frequency of occurrence ranges from "rare to locally abundant".
-It is rare in Europe, appearing on the Regional Red List of several countries, and is considered endangered in the Czech Republic.
+It is rare in Europe, appearing on the Regional Red List of several countries and being considered endangered in the Czech Republic.
 The species has also been recorded from China.

+Uses

+Both European and California species are considered choice edibles, but the latter can be maggot-infested.